 What is Knee Arthroscopy?

-Developed in the early 1900s by Japanese surgeon Masaki Watanabe, knee arthroscopy’s origin is based in knee joint diagnostics.
-As far back as 1919, when it is said the first arthroscopic examination of the knee joint was performed, doctors were able to obtain high resolution images of the interior knee.
+Developed in the early 1900s by Japanese surgeon Masaki Watanabe, knee arthroscopy’s origin is based on knee joint diagnostics.
+As far back as 1919, when it is said the first arthroscopic examination of the knee joint was performed, doctors were able to obtain high-resolution images of the anterior knee.
 Advancements in technology have led to smaller equipment and higher resolution imaging to make knee arthroscopy the best possible diagnostic procedure.

 Diagnostic & Treatment